-Lloyd A. Goldsamt, Ph.D. is a Senior Research Scientist at the New York University College of Nursing and an Adjunct Professor in NYU’s Steinhardt School of Culture, Education and Human Development.
-He has conducted NIH-funded research and community-based evaluations for the past 20 years.
-His primary research area is HIV and STI prevention among high-risk youth populations, including men who have sex with men, male sex workers and injection drug users.
-He is currently the Principal Investigator on a NIDA/PEPFAR-funded study developing and implementing a sexual health promotion intervention for young male sex workers in Hanoi and Ho Chi Minh City, Vietnam.
-Dr. Goldsamt has conducted training and program evaluations locally and nationally, focusing on drug courts and community-based organizations working to prevent HIV and drug abuse.
-He is currently the Evaluator for the Brooklyn Treatment Court and an evaluator on an Office of Juvenile Justice and Delinquency Prevention project developing nationwide Juvenile Drug Court Learning Collaboratives.
-Dr. Goldsamt is also on the faculty of the Fordham University HIV and Drug Abuse Prevention Research Ethics Training Institute and a licensed clinical psychologist in New York State.
+Lloyd A. Goldsamt, PhD, is a senior research scientist at NYU Rory Meyers College of Nursing and an adjunct professor at NYU’s Steinhardt School of Culture, Education, and Human Development.
+A licensed clinical psychologist in New York State, he has conducted NIH-funded research and community-based evaluations for more than 20 years.
+His primary research area is HIV and STI prevention among high-risk youth populations, including men who have sex with men, male sex workers, and injection drug users.
+He is currently the principal investigator on a NIDA/PEPFAR-funded study developing and implementing a sexual health promotion intervention for young male sex workers in Hanoi and Ho Chi Minh City, Vietnam.
+Goldsamt is also on the faculty of the Fordham University HIV and Drug Abuse Prevention Research Ethics Training Institute.